EPCCed/20220421_GROMACS_introduction/_episodes/02-preparing-coordinate-file.md

 ``grompp`` will output a number of notes to screen (one of which should be reminding you of the net non-zero charge of your system).
-In this case, these can be ignored (this is an exception and is not usually true).
+In this case, these can be ignored.

+In some cases you may see warnings at this point.
+These should not be ignored unless you are sure that your set up is correct.

 Now that the ``.tpr`` has been generated, ``genion`` can be used to make the charge of the system neutral.
 The system charge is decreased by replacing a